metonym/svelte-highlight/README.md

 <HighlightStream language={typescript} {code} {done} virtualize style="height: 20em;" />
 ```

 `virtualize` renders only the lines within the scrolled viewport (plus `overscan`), the same windowing `HighlightVirtual` does for static documents -- a stream that runs to tens of thousands of lines still costs a couple dozen DOM nodes.
-It swaps the sealed-chunk session for `TokenizedDocument` (see [Large documents](#large-documents) below), so output always reflects the streaming (non-canonicalized) parse, even once `done` -- unlike the default mode, which upgrades to a canonical final render. `on:highlight` isn't dispatched in this mode, since materializing the full HTML on every repaint would defeat the point of windowing; `on:done`, the caret, and `autoScroll` all keep working.
+It swaps the sealed-chunk session for `TokenizedDocument` (see [Large documents](#large-documents) below), so output always reflects the streaming (non-canonicalized) parse, even once `done` -- unlike the default mode, which upgrades to a canonical final render. `on:highlight` isn't dispatched in this mode, since materializing the full HTML on every repaint would defeat the point of windowing; `on:done`, the caret, and `autoScroll` all keep working. `on:windowchange` fires with `{ start, end, lineCount }` whenever the rendered window moves, so you can show something like "lines *N*-*M* of *T*" without counting DOM nodes yourself.

 ## Large documents